webis-de/ecir21-an-empirical-comparison-of-web-page-segmentation-algorithms/README.md

 The implementation is in the [vips.js](algorithms/vips/scripts/VIPSScript-1.0.0/vips.js).
 This file is loaded into the webis-web-archiver to run on web pages that are reproduced from web archives.
 If needed, you can use the [compile.sh](algorithms/vips/compile.sh) to re-compile the Java part that controls the browser and executes the VIPS JavaScript (re-compilation requires a Java 8 JDK or above installed).

-Set the PDoC parameter by changing the value in the [vips.conf](algorithms/vips/scripts/VIPSScript-1.0.0/vips.conf).

   - Install [Docker](https://www.docker.com/).
   - In a shell, go to the directory that contains this README.